 - Photo: Not recommended, especially if you are not photogenic.

-- Personal Details: Name, date of birth, gender, nationality, address, phone, email.
-No need to mention your fax number, father’s name, mother’s name, marital status, sexual orientation etc.
+- Personal Details: Name, address, phone and email should suffice.
+No need to mention your father’s name, mother’s name, marital status, sexual orientation, etc.

 - Achievements: Make them short statements and relate them to the job you are applying for if you can and if true.